 - Pasilla: A long, thin Mexican pepper that’s dark to the point of being jet-black.
 Spicier than anchos, with a more brooding, chocolate-like character.
 Great in moles and with beef.

-- Urfa: This not-too-hot ground Turkish chili is dark, smoky, and redolent of prune and raisin.
+- Urfa: This not-too-hot ground Turkish chile is dark, smoky, and redolent of prune and raisin.
 Where Maras and Aleppo bring bright acidity, Urfa adds incredible depth to kebab mixes and scoops of yogurt.

 I also pick up these wild cards when I can find them: round, thin-skinned, maraca-like cascabels, which pack notes of coffee; spicy hot, brightly fruity, itsy-bitsy pequins; and delicately sweet mulatos.